cometbft/cometbft/docs/core/configuration.md

 # "$HOME/.cometbft" by default, but could be changed via $CMTHOME env variable
 # or --home cmd flag.

-# The version of CometBFT binary that created or
+# The version of the CometBFT binary that created or
 # last modified the config file.
 Do not modify this.
-version = "0.38.x"
+version = "0.38.0"

 #######################################################################
 ###                   Main Base Config Options                      ###